 In This Article

-The era of royal highnesses and residing in castles may be behind us, for the most part, but there's still a type of architecture that emulates the old-world style of elegant design and royal details.
+The era of European royal highnesses and residing in castles may be behind us, for the most part, but there's still a type of architecture that emulates the old-world style.

 Victorian-style homes may sound old-fashioned, but despite the features that mark them as such, these homes can be styled in a multitude of ways that make them feel unique and personalized.
 We spoke with home design experts Thomas Jepsen, CEO of Passion Plans, and Jaye Anna Mize, VP of the home and interior design space for Fashion Snoops.
 Phillip Ash, founder of Pro Paint Corner, and Sarabeth Asaff South, former interior designer and home design expert at Fixr also weighed in on the home's signature characteristics.